PacCol/GraphLib/README.md

 ## Installation (On linux)
 ### Build and install the library
 To begin download the repository in a directory
+Open a terminal and go into the repository
 Create a lib directory (`mkdir lib`)
 Go into the the build directory (`cd build`)
 Edit the Makefile (with your text editor)